ant-design/ant-design/docs/spec/motion.en-US.md

 ## Principles

 Different from animations usage in typical front-office applications, animations in enterprise level applications spend a great amount of efforts on reinforcing user interactions and the effectiveness of those interactions.
-Therefore, we derived three animation design principles from Ant Design's core design language:
+Therefore, we derived three animation design principles from Infra Design's core design language:

 ```__react